-BUS 1603 Tech Vocabulary Development
+BUS 1603 Tech Vocabulary Development 3 Credits: 3 hours lecture

 Study of the origins and growth of the English vocabulary, word-formation, semantics, meaning shifts, regional vocabulary, nomenclature, and verbal proficiency.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.